Developing SSE Type MCP Services

 ```

 Then we can use Express to expose the product microservice and order microservice, providing API interfaces.
-Since this is simulated data, we will use simpler in-memory data to simulate it, directly exposing the data through the following functions.
-(In a production environment, a microservice with a database approach is still needed.)
+Since we are using mock data, we will simulate it with simpler in-memory data and expose the data through the following functions.
+(In a production environment, it is still necessary to implement microservices with a database.)

 ```typescript